mrpgmr67/API-Proxy-Server/README.md

 # API Proxy Server
-This project is an API proxy server that enables users to make requests to an external API through a local server.
+This project is an API proxy server based on a design by Travesy Media, that enables users to make requests to an external API through a local server.
 By routing requests through the proxy server, users can add additional functionality, such as caching, logging, and authentication, without modifying the client application.

 ## Features
 - Proxy requests to an external API